ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

 need to worry about the path relink implementation, which can be long and tedious if done by hand or customized per problem.

-BrkgaMpIpr.jl provides a friendly interface to use IPR directly from the BRKGA population, and you only must provide a few functions and arguments to have a Path Relink algorithm ready to go.
+BrkgaMpIpr provides a friendly interface to use IPR directly from the BRKGA population, and you only must provide a few functions and arguments to have a Path Relink algorithm ready to go.
 This is the main signature of [`path_relink!`](@ref)